chaddotson/py_modules/README.md

 pip3 install --install-option="--prefix=$(PWD)/py_modules" _PACKAGE_

 ## Current Shortfalls
-- It looks for py_modules in the directory activate was run in.
+- It looks for py_modules in the directory activate was sourced in.
 This will eventually be corrected and generalized.